-Pro tip: Once the stock is boiling, its just a matter of allowing as many minutes as the choosen pasta needs to be made.
+Pro tip for paella pasta: Once the stock is boiling, it’s just a matter of allowing as many minutes as the chosen pasta needs to be made.
 If we sauté the pasta, it can boil a bit more without overcooking

 Fideo pasta paella